Learning disability nurse

 A small number of institutions offer dual field degrees, allowing you to study in two of the above areas.

-Degree courses typically last three years full time, four for dual field (or degree courses in Scotland).
-Part of the programme is based in clinical practice, giving you direct experience of working with patients and families.
-You could be based within a variety of settings including hospitals, the community, patients' homes and independent organisations.
+Degree courses usually last three years full time, four for dual field (or degree courses in Scotland).
+Typically, half of the programme is based in clinical practice, giving you direct experience of working with patients and families.
+You could be based within a variety of settings including hospitals, the community, patients' homes and independent or voluntary organisations.

-You may be able to get accreditation of prior experiential learning (APEL) if you have practice-based learning or a degree in another health-related, biology-based or social sciences subject.
-Having APEL may shorten your course to two years, but this is at the discretion of individual institutions so it's always best to check.
+You may be able to get accreditation of prior learning (APL) if you have practice-based learning or a degree in another health-related, biology-based or social sciences subject.
+Up to 50% of the course may be accredited through APL but this is decided by individual institutions and their APL processes so it's always best to check.

 For a list of recognised programmes, see NMC Approved Programmes.

-A non-repayable training grant of at least £5,000 a year is available to nursing students while at university.
-For more information, see Health Careers.
+A non-repayable training grant of at least £6,000 a year is available to eligible learning disability nursing students while at university through the NHS Learning Support Fund.
+For more information, see Health Careers Financial Support.

-Registered nurse degree apprenticeships (RNDAs) are offered by some employers and the amount of them is expected to grow.
-These are a more flexible way to study as you’re not at university full time.
-Instead, you’ll need to secure a RNDA position with an employer and they will release you for part-time study at university.
-You’ll complete training in a range of settings from hospitals and mental health facilities to patients’ homes.
+Nursing degree apprenticeships are offered by some employers and the amount of them is expected to grow.
+You will need to secure an apprenticeship with an employer and they will release you for part-time study at an AEI.
+You'll train in a range of practice placement settings including hospitals and patients' homes.
+You will be paid by your employer throughout all of your training.

 Skills

-• patience and creativity in difficult circumstances and because positive results may take a long time to achieve
+- patience and creativity to deal with difficult circumstances and because positive results may take a long time to achieve

 Work experience

 Relevant pre-entry experience is useful when applying for courses or jobs.
-This can include working with people in some way, particularly within in social care or healthcare settings or with people with disabilities.
+This can include any work helping or caring for people, particularly within social care or healthcare settings or with people with disabilities.
 It will demonstrate you interest in and dedication to the profession.

 You can search for charities that work with people with learning disabilities, which may be able to offer volunteering opportunities, at Charity Choice.